performant-software/dm-2/README.md

 AWS_SECRET_ACCESS_KEY
 ```

-It is possible use local storage, however this is only recommended for testing purposes, as Heroku does not have a persistant file system.
+It is possible use local storage, however this is only recommended for testing purposes, as Heroku does not have a persistent file system.
 This can be done by setting the `ACTIVE_STORAGE_SERVICE` variable to "local".

+### Set up database

 Once these things are done, migrate the database using the following command:

 ```
-heroku run rake db:migrate && heroku run rake db:seed
+heroku run rails db:migrate && heroku run rails db:seed
 ```

 DM2 should now be up and running on your Heroku instance!